 - Current elected member of National Council

-- Current elected president of SA branch
+- Current elected member of SA branch committee

 Member of Australian Society for Fish Biology